sulemvn7/05_thirsty_33791096/README.md

+#05_thirsty_33791096
-My Express App
+My Thirsty Student App

 Description

-MyExpress is a simple web application built using Node.js and Express.
-It demonstrates routing, parameterized routes, serving static HTML files, and route chaining.
-The app includes the following routes:
+The Thirsty Student is a dynamic web application built using Node.js and Express.
+It demonstrates routing with Express Router, rendering pages with EJS templates, handling GET and POST requests, and basic form validation.
+The app simulates a drinks shop where users can browse products, search for items, register as customers, and complete a customer survey.

+The application includes the following routes:

-/ : Homepage displaying a welcome message
+/ : Homepage displaying the shop name and product categories

-/about : About page
+/about : Shows shop locations, managers, and addresses

-/contact : Contact information
-/date : Displays the current date and time /welcome/name : Personalized greeting for any name /chain : Demonstrates route chaining using next() /file : Serves a static HTML file (a.html) Technologies Used
+/search : Contains a form allowing users to search by name and category

+/search_result : Displays search results based on user input

+/register : Registration form for new customers

+/registered : Displays confirmation with customer name and email

+/survey : Customer survey form asking for details and preferences

+/survey_result : Displays the responses submitted by the user

+⚙️ Technologies Used

 Node.js

 Express.js

-HTML (for static files)
+EJS (Embedded JavaScript Templates)

+HTML5 / CSS3

-Installation
+💻 Installation
-Clone the repository: git clone 2.Run forever start index.js on VM.
-3Or you can just use the link to access the web app.